zzhenney/Infix-Calculator/README.md

 # Infix Calculator

 An GUI infix calculator built primarily using a hashmap, stacks, and operator subclasses.
-This project was completed for CSC 413.

 ### Build Instructions

 By using the provided build files, this project can easily be compiled and executed from the command line.